-Kathy Bates was born in Memphis, Tennessee and has a net worth of $32 million dollars.
-An award-winning actress and director, Kathy Bates graduated from Southern Methodist University with a degree in theater, and subsequently moved to New York.
+Kathy Bates net worth: Kathy Bates is an American actress who has a net worth of $32 million dollars.
+Kathy Bates graduated from Southern Methodist University with a degree in theater, and subsequently moved to New York.
 She began her professional career onstage, appearing in Broadway productions of "Fifth of July", "Come Back to the Five and Dime, Jimmy Dean, Jimmy Dean", and "'night.
 Mother", for which she received a Tony-nomination.

 She made the transition to film and television in the early 70s, appearing in independent films and playing guest starring and recurring roles on such programs as "L.A.
 Law", "The Doctors", "All My Children", and "One Life to Live".
 In the early 90s she began to focus primarily on film work, and won an Oscar for her performance in "Misery".
 More film roles followed in such projects as, "Fried Green Tomatoes", "Dolores Claiborne", "Primary Colors", and "Revolutionary Road.